syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.MVC/how-to/render-dialog-with-header-and-without-header-dynamically.md

 ---
 layout: post
-title: Dynamically render dialog with and without headers
+title: Dynamically render dialog with and without headers in Syncfusion ASP.NET MVC
 description: The dialog header can be dynamically shown or hidden using header properties, beforeOpen, and close events.
 platform: ej2-asp-core-mvc
 control: Dynamically render the dialog header